IgniteUI/indigo-design-docfx/en/getting-started.md

 - Indigo-Patterns - the library where components shape up meaningful patterns for productive application design.
 All you need to do, is cherry pick a few layouts and focus on designing a logical user journey and customizing the design to make it more appealing for your audience.

 > [!Note]
-> If you are part of a larger organization and collaborate with other designers or need to follow a certain compnay-wide guideline, we would advise you to put the libraries on a shared folder in the cloud, but one that also exists on your local drive and is synced via the could provided application.
+> If you are part of a larger organization and collaborate with other designers or need to follow a certain company-wide guideline, we would advise you to put the libraries on a shared folder in the cloud, but one that also exists on your local drive and is synced via the could provided application.
 This will mean that any changes made to the libraries e.g. when you implement your custom company branding that needs to be used consistently across all your digital products, will propagate to everyone, who has access to this folder and has been using the libraries to create amazing experiences.

 In order to add the Libraries in Sketch follow these